servirtium/demo-javascript-climate-tck/README.md

     assert climateApi.getAveAnnualRainfall(1980, 1999, "gbr", "fra") == 951.3220963726872
 ```

-These six are repeated three times in this testbase: six direct, six record and six playback.
+As mentioned, these six are repeated three times in this testbase: six direct, six record and six playback.

 ## Running the 6 direct tests only: